nobodyscripts/LeafBlowerScript/Readme.md

 New PageUp: Bank maintainer, repeatedly deposits RESS to the bank on each tab, options to disable certain tabs, run the boss spammer in the background.
 PageUp: Added hotkey to hotkey.ahk for Bank (N)
+PageUp: Renamed BankCycleTime to BankDepositTime, needed to change default.

 New PageDown: Leafton autotravel and crafter, go to leafton area and it'll start levels automatically and craft while waiting to restart.
-PageDown: Added hotkey to hotkey.ahk for Crafting (M)
+PageDown: Added hotkey to hotkey.ahk for Crafting (M).
 PageDown: Added bank maintainer on timer and wind spammer for increased damage.
 PageDown: Added 3 settings to toggle crafting, bank, wind.
+PageDown: Added LeaftonRunOnceEnable to allow easier updating of single floors.
+PageDown: Renamed BankCycleTime to BankDepositTime, needed to change default.
+PageDown: Fixed bank timer conflict with PageUp.
+PageDown: Crafting only clicks active buttons (incase you leave autocraft off).
+PageDown: Autotaxi checks for active buttons to avoid extra mouse actions.

 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.